pkoretic/HeliVolt/README.md

 Level is created from 3 tiles for bottom, top and wall elements.

-They are created on the right of the sceen an animated.
+They are created on the right of the sceen and animated.